Axolotl9922/Better-Roblox-App/README.md

-Roblox Player Pro is a full replacement for the laggy Roblox desktop app.
+Roblox Player Pro is a full replacement for the laggy Roblox desktop app, now with Bloxstrap support (check desc.).
 I found the web version of Roblox pretty good so I put it into Chrome kiosk and made an app that opens it and replaces the desktop version.
 ### Note: It might take a couple of seconds for Roblox to load when you join an experience!
-### Note: It might take a couple of seconds for the program to close!
+### Note: The program might take a couple of seconds to close!
 Don't spam-press the hotkey, or else you'll close Chrome too!

 # Preparations
 1. Install Chrome (https://www.google.com/chrome/next-steps.html)